 There may be a larger ‘central’ colony of females associated with the major food source and smaller ‘peripheral’ groups that develop around the central colony that, while still have access to the food source, have poorer access, poorer health and poorer reproductive performance.

 Male cats are not commonly part of the small colonies, and they tend to exist on the periphery with large territories that may overlap several groups of females.
 The female groups/colonies generally have relatively more discrete and smaller territories although the size of female territories varies enormously, probably dependent largely on the abundance of food and the number/density of females in the group.
 Studies have suggested up to a 1000-fold variation in ‘home range’ size in different locations (eg, 0.27ha for a city-living feral cat in Jerusalem to 170ha for a cat in the Australian bush).
-Male territories may or may not overlap, but generally there is considerable overlap (more so than between female groups) and their size is proportional to the availability of food and also the density of females present.
-Dominant males probably have larger territories, and in general males may have a territory equivalent to, or up to 10 times larger, than that of the female groups (on average three times larger).
+Male territories may or may not overlap, but generally, there is considerable overlap (more so than between female groups) and their size is proportional to the availability of food and also the density of females present.
+Dominant males probably have larger territories, and in general, males may have a territory equivalent to, or up to 10 times larger, than that of the female groups (on average three times larger).
 The occurrence of numerous small groups of females not too widely dispersed appears to favour larger male territories.

-Aggression is not common within the female colonies – strong familiarity and relatedness between females helps to keep aggression to a minimum.
+Aggression is not common within the female colonies – strong familiarity and relatedness between females help to keep aggression to a minimum.
 Aggression most commonly occurs as male kittens reach sexual maturity and are excluded from the group, or between males and females as the tom ‘patrols’ his territory.
 Toms are rarely aggressive towards females, but females, unless sexually receptive, will often be aggressive to males that wander too close.
 Nevertheless, amicable behaviour between females and toms will also occur (such as allogrooming and ‘greeting’ behaviour (tail up, sniff noses, rub heads), especially between females and males where there is considerable familiarity.
 Mature males interact differently, and this is usually characterised by agonistic interaction, avoidance or tolerance, and not by friendly interactions.